UmerTariq1/taxfix_dropoff_prediction/readme.md

 - Retraining: https://tax-prediction-api.onrender.com/retrain
 - Health Check: https://tax-prediction-api.onrender.com/health

+Note: Due to the docker image being hosted in the free tier on render, it might take some time to load the first time or might not be active at all due to inactivity.
+In that case, you can run the application locally using the instructions below or contact me to activate the docker image.

 ### Features
 - Real-time prediction API endpoint (with Asynchronous processing)
 - Model retraining capability